-33.4.2 The Council s Environment, Leisure and Residents Services Department (ELRS) has a 10-year Parks Strategy to improve and invest in its main parks.
+33.4.2 The Council"s Environment, Leisure and Residents Services Department (ELRS) has a 10-year Parks Strategy to improve and invest in its main parks.
 This Strategy includes an aspiration to increase the number of public open spaces managed by the Council.
-It also includes a rolling programme of consultation followed by a major programme of maintenance and park improvements over the lifetime of the Core Strategy.
-TELS also plans to produce a "Royal Borough parkscape Guide", by the end of 20 to 10.
-This guide will includes technical guidance and a design element to the planned park improvements.
+It also includes a rolling programme of consultation followed by a major programme of maintenance and park improvements over the lifetime of the Core Strategy

-The Royal Borough of Kensington and Chelsea Streetscape Guide 2008 2012 33.4.3 The Transportation and Highways Department has produced the Streetscape Guide which sets out the concepts of "streetscape", policies and elements of streetscape design.
+The Royal Borough of Kensington and Chelsea Streetscape Guide 2012

+33.4.3 The Transport and Highways Department has produced the Streetscape Guide which sets out the concepts of "streetscape", policies and elements of streetscape design.
 The guide also includes detailed specifications for streetscape standards.

-The Royal Borough of Kensington and Chelsea Tree Strategy 20105
+The Royal Borough of Kensington and Chelsea Tree Strategy 2015

 33.4.4 The Tree Strategy seeks to give greater emphasis to the relationship between trees in the Royal Borough and the built and historic environment.
 With careful consideration of planting position, spacing, selection of species and management, the strategy seeks to develop a more rigorous and coherent contribution by trees to the Borough.
-The Council"s Arboricultural Section are responsible for implementing the Tree Strategy.
+The Council's Arboricultural Section are responsible for implementing the Tree Strategy.